hack-technicolor/hack-technicolor/docs/Unlock Functionality.md

 ## VoLTE backup voice service & SMS reception

-From firmware `17.2.0406-820-RC` on the DJA0230TLS it is possible to use a 4G/VoLTE enabled SIM card in the modem to provide a phone service on the phone ports and to DECT handsets.
+From firmware `17.2.0406-820-RC` on the DJA0230TLS it is possible to use a 4G/VoLTE enabled SIM card in the Gateway to provide a phone service on the phone ports and to DECT handsets.

 If you have SIP profiles configured, these will be used before the call is routed via the mobile network.
-This has been tested with a Telstra 4G SIM; it's unknown if it will work with Vodafone/Optus SIMs due to the internal VoLTE configuration in the 4G module in the modem.
+This has been tested with a Telstra 4G SIM; it's unknown if it will work with Vodafone/Optus SIMs due to the internal VoLTE configuration in the 4G module in the Gateway.

 VoLTE status is visible under *Advanced > Telephony > VoLTE tab*; SMS messages are under the *Advanced > Mobile > SMS tab*.